ArtBlocks/artblocks-docs/art-blocks-engine-onboarding/art-blocks-engine-101/Engine-technical-details.md

 }
 ```

 The Engine Flex contract introduces the concept of external asset dependencies.
-These essentially function as on-chain pointers to off-chain, decentralized assets stored on supported platforms.
+These essentially function as on-chain pointers to off-chain assets stored using decentralized storage technologies.
 An external asset dependency is comprised of its content indentifier (CID) and dependencyType, which maps to an Engine Flex supported platform.

-Engine Flex currently supports adding external asset dependencies from the following platforms:
+Engine Flex currently supports adding external asset dependencies hosted using the following decentralized storage solutions:
 - IPFS
 - Arweave